Sustainable Procurement Tools

 Overview – Description and Scope

-This guidance is concerned with the use of vehicles in the delivery of products, materials, equipment or services procured (see below for examples) the aim being to minimise or, where practicable, avoid carbon emissions.
+This guidance relates to the use of vehicles in the delivery of products, materials, equipment or services procured (see subsequent sections for examples) the aim being to minimise or, where practicable, avoid carbon emissions.

 N.B.
 Reference is made below to legislation and guidance regarding the procurement of vehicles – this is for information only and buyers should review this separate guidance if they are planning to procure vehicles.